open-atmos/PySDM/README.md

   available: multi-threaded CPU backend based on [Numba](http://numba.pydata.org/) and GPU-resident backend built on top of [ThrustRTC](https://pypi.org/project/ThrustRTC/).

+For a list of talks and other materials on PySDM, see the [project wiki](https://github.com/atmos-cloud-sim-uj/PySDM/wiki).

 ## Dependencies and installation

 It is worth here to distinguish the dependencies of the PySDM core subpackage